swanjson/mentorJournal/README.md

 Finishing up the Module challenge i'm starting to get a hang of syntax the only that is straining is passing functions through and callbacks.
 Still need to break down that last one.

 ## 2019_04_10
-- Started learnyounode course
+- Started learnyounode course again
 - Finished two lessons

 ## 2019_04_12
 - What's the deal with the data collected from http?
+	- must've just been a url with the strings required to test the code for nodeschool

 ## 2019_04_16